KordingLab/KordingLab.github.io/about.md

 If you are a prospective *graduate student*, please feel free to reach out to David by email to express your interest.
 In your note, please identify one recent publication from the lab that you find interesting, and explain the technical nugget you found most exciting.
 Please also mention your favorite math class and the most exciting topic you learned in that class.

-If you are an *undergraduate student* who is interested in doing research in the lab, e.g. for a summer internship, please _first_ reach out to students or postdocs in the lab and try to identify a potential mentor.
+If you are an *undergraduate (or high school) student* who is interested in doing research in the lab, e.g. for a summer internship, please _first_ reach out to students or postdocs in the lab and try to identify a potential mentor.
 Once you have identified a potential mentor, please email David and cc that mentor.